bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 * `{} OP_REVERSE -> {}`
 * `{0x01} OP_REVERSE -> {0x01}`
-* `{0x00, 0x00, 0x00, 0x01} OP_REVERSE -> {0x01, 0x00, 0x00, 0x00}`
+* `{0x01, 0x02, 0x03, 0x04} OP_REVERSE -> {0x04, 0x03, 0x02, 0x01}`

 ### Opcode Number

 OP_REVERSE proposes to replace the OP_RESERVED1 opcode with number 137 (0x89 in hex encoding).
-The rationale is that this in the "bit logic" group, which appears fitting, and reverse is an anagram of reserve.
+The rationale is that this opcode is in the "bit logic" group, which appears fitting, and reverse is an anagram of reserve.

 ### Activation